esy/esy/docs/getting-started.md

 You're not wrong.

-However, esy's real strength is isolated build environment - read the package.json, create an isolated environment, try to build the project there.
+However, esy's real strength is isolated build environment - read the `package.json`, create an isolated environment, try to build the project there.

-This way, should you happen to forget to include a dependency in your package.json, build will break.
-Other package managers dont guarantee this!
-Esy also creates lock files, not optional unlike `opam`.
+This way, should you happen to forget to include a dependency in your package.json, the build will break.
+Other package managers don't guarantee this!
+Esy also creates lock files, not optional like in `opam`.
 This ensures users have the same version of a dependency across machines.

 To build projects in isolated build environments, use `esy b` prefix.